 In addition to air frying, this model also roasts, reheats, and dehydrates food.
 It can do all of this since it can handle temperatures from 105 to 400 degrees.
 Navigate between the four cooking methods with the easy-to-use control panel, which also has a digital countdown timer.
 When dehydrating food, such as making fruit leathers, use the separate multi-layer rack to allow for a larger capacity.

-What We Like: Large capacity, evenly cooked food, 9 programs
+What We Love: Large capacity, evenly cooked food, 9 programs

 There seems to be a small kitchen appliance for just about everything from pressure cooking to air frying.
 While one piece of equipment can’t do everything, it can come pretty close.
 The Instant Vortex Pro Air Fryer Oven 9-in-1 can air fry, roast, broil, bake, toast, reheat, proof, dehydrate, and rotisserie.